mdlattimore/reference/django.md

 Run ```python3 manage.py runserver``` to make sure everything is working.

+Create superuser account to use with Django Admin

+    python3 manage.py createsuperuser
+    # Then follow prompts

+### Set Up Models

 Next, set up your Database Models.
 This is an example with a blog app called blog:

     # blog/models.py